sage-develop/why/products/trade_finance_products.v3_collections.md

 - If the seller needs financing, choose Bill Receivable under Collection (the bank discounts the accepted draft), if not, wait until maturity for the buyer to pay.
 - Use when the seller wants immediate payment after documents are presented under D/A Collection.
 - The transaction is completed at maturity when the buyer pays under D/A.
+- The seller must repay the bank even if the buyer doesn't pay.

 ### Buyers - Pre-shipment